c3g/GenPipes_Docs/docs/source/get-started/concepts/readset_file.rst

 .. warning::

      Readset file format may vary for different GenPipes Pipelines.
-For example, ChIP-Seq, PacBio and Nanopore pipelines use a slightly different readset format as compared to DNA-Seq, RNA-Seq or Covseq pipelines.
+For example, ChIP-Seq and Nanopore pipelines use a slightly different readset format as compared to DNA-Seq, RNA-Seq or Covseq pipelines.

 General Readset File Format
 ---------------------------